 Prospective applicants must have a 3.0 or higher GPA to qualify for admission.

-Applicants must submit a concise statement focusing on the kind of research activities they would like to pursue at the University of Arizona and your long-term career goals.
+Applicants must submit a concise statement (usually one to three pages) focusing on their background and preparation, the kind of activities they would like to pursue at the University of Arizona, and their long-term career goals.

 Writing Sample